Flutterwave/iOS-v3/README.md

 - iOS version 11.0 or newer.
 - Swift version 5.3 or newer.
-- CocoaPods or Carthage for managing dependency.
+- CocoaPods or Carthage for managing dependencies.

 ## Installation